-- No further action - A recommendation for an 'Early Help' intervention (or similar intervention with regards to adult pupils) - The DSL should record the reasons for this decision and discuss who is best placed to inform pupil child if age appropriate and/or parent/carer. - The pupil is in need of additional support this may require a plan in which education is likely to be asked to assist. - Strategy discussion/meeting an immediate multi-agency strategy discussion should take place where the information clearly indicates that the child or adult has suffered or is at risk of harm. - Manager from Children's Adult's Services.
+- No further action - A recommendation for an 'Early Help' intervention (or similar intervention with regards to adult students) - The DSL should record the reasons for this decision and discuss who is best placed to inform pupil child if age appropriate and/or parent/carer. - The pupil is in need of additional support this may require a plan in which education is likely to be asked to assist. - Strategy discussion/meeting an immediate multi-agency strategy discussion should take place where the information clearly indicates that the child or adult has suffered or is at risk of harm.